What is a Life Insurance Beneficiary?

 Whom can you Choose as a Beneficiary?

-An entity can also be a beneficiary.
-Your favorite charity, college or cause can be the recipient of your life insurance death benefit.
+An organization can also be a beneficiary.
+Your favorite charity, college, or cause can be the recipient of your policy proceeds — see Life Insurance for related options.

 The Levels of Beneficiaries